mrfil/7T-mri-pipeline-hpc/docs/source/Main-Pipeline.rst

 Main Pipeline
 -------------

-To facilitate reproducible analyses at 7T, we developed a Singularity container-based processing pipeline for MRI modalities commonly collected at our site (BIC + CI-AIC).
+To facilitate reproducible analyses at 7T, we developed a Apptainer container-based processing pipeline for MRI modalities commonly collected at our site (BIC + CI-AIC).
 These are compatible with the Brain Imaging Data Structure (BIDS) specification and are designed for deployment to high-performance computing clusters.
-This pipeline uses internally and externally developed BIDS-Apps converted from Docker images to Singularity images or built directly as Singularity images (see :ref:`the installation guide<Install>`).
+This pipeline uses internally and externally developed BIDS-Apps converted from Docker images to Apptainer images or built directly as Apptainer images (see :ref:`the installation guide<Install>`).
 The pipeline consists of an initial conversion and quality control metric generation step, followed by four steps run in parallel with the Slurm Workload Manager (SchedMD LLC, Lehi, Utah, USA).
 *Note that these scripts can also be run on Linux systems not managed by Slurm.*